Anxiety disorders: types, causes, and symptoms6

 Everyone gets anxious from time to time.
 Anxiety can help you stay safe.
 For example, it brings about physiological symptoms that warn you to fight, flee or freeze in dangerous situations.
 Anxiety also helps you perform better.
 For example, feeling anxious before an exam can assist you to stay alert, which helps you to do your best.
 It’s not uncommon to feel anxious before exams or when there are stressful events in your life.
 For more info, check out the Anxiety fact sheet.

 If this anxiety is interfering with many areas of your day-to-day life like schoolwork or relationships, it’s possible that you have an anxiety disorder.
-Anxiety disorders can make you feel nervous a lot of the time, for long periods of time, and in a lot of different situations.
+Anxiety disorders can make you feel nervous a lot of the time in different situations and for maybe long periods of time.

-Anxiety disorders affect about 40 million Americans, so if you have an anxiety disorder you are definitely not alone.
+Anxiety disorders affect about 40 million Americans.
+If you have an anxiety disorder you are definitely not alone.

 What causes anxiety and anxiety disorders?

 Anxiety can be part your genetic and biochemical make up, as well as part of your personality.
-There are many things that can trigger anxiety, such as your environment, stressful situations like school exams, problems within the family, or a traumatic event.
+There are many things that can trigger anxiety, such as your environment, stressful situations, problems within the family, or a traumatic event.

-Some the causes of an anxiety disorder might be:
+Some causes of an anxiety disorder might be: